DamianGavin/UniversalWindowsProject/README.md

 Model-simon contains Three C# files called Quadrant.cs, Simon.cs and Storage.cs.

-The Quadrant.cs is to represent one of the 4 circles that the user can click.
-It consists of an Ellipse filled with a colour and a Sound.
+The Quadrant.cs I created a Quadrant class to encapsulate the behaviour of one section of the game that consists of a Shape and a Sound.
+I used async methods to perform actions that would otherwise block the UI thread such as playing sounds.
+I gave the methods descriptive and consise names to make the code more readable.

-Simon.cs is where simon gets created with a list of quadrants and an empty history.
-I have methods called
+Simon.cs encapsulates the game itself.
+It keeps track of everything required to play the game.
+I have extensively commented the code.

 Storage.cs
 This is a where I implement local storage by initially wiping it and then assigning "highScore" to LocalSettings.Values.
+It provides a convenient way to access local storage without needeing to access it directly each time.
+It also makes the code easier to understand.
 ```
 public void SaveHighScore(int score)
 		{